Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Summary and Discussion

 \acknowledgments

+We thank the referee for insightful comments and suggestions which have improved the quality of this work.
 We thank David Barnes, Paul Duffel, Hui Li, Anna Rosen, Volker Springel, and Rainer Weinberger for fruitful discussions and advice related to this work.
 We thank Shane Davis for kindly sharing simulation data.
-Support for Program number \textit{HST}-HF2-51421.001-A was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
-MV acknowledges support through a NASA ATP grant NNX17AG29G, and NSF grants AST-1814053, AST-1814259, AST-1909831, and AST-2007355.
-This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
+Support for Program number HST-HF2-51421.001-A was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
+M.V.\ acknowledges support through a NASA ATP grant NNX17AG29G, and NSF grants AST-1814053, AST-1814259, AST-1909831, and AST-2007355.
+This research was supported in part by the National Science Foundation under grant No. NSF PHY-1748958 and the Gordon and Betty Moore Foundation through Grant GBMF5076.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.